Ziad-Ghoraba/ProducerConsumer-ThreadSafety/README.md

 ## Conclusion 🎉

-This project was a valuable part of my journey in understanding the intricacies of Operating Systems, **data inconsistency, and **thread synchronization in C#.
-By experimenting with different solutions to the **Producer-Consumer problem, I gained a deeper appreciation for the role of synchronization in concurrent programming.
+This project was a valuable part of my journey in understanding the intricacies of Operating Systems, **data inconsistency**, and **thread synchronization** in C#.
+By experimenting with different solutions to the **Producer-Consumer problem**, I gained a deeper appreciation for the role of synchronization in concurrent programming.